Where do you find the best coffee in the Barossa!??

 Open every day from 10.30am to 5pm, you can wander around the dam and get the feeling of the Barossa country side, or if you’re ready for a feed you can choose from picnic baskets, including a special offer for children, framed around their Pheasant Farm Pate or Dukkah with accompaniments to suit them.
 Or just coffee and cake does it too!
 Find out more on Maggie’s website.

-My last suggestion for now is only available on Saturday mornings, but the Barossa Farmer’s Market is where you will get not only a fabulous coffee, but also a big Barossa breakfast!
-The Barossa Farmer’s Market is more than just a market, it has become the soul of the Barossa food scene.
-Here you can walk around while you enjoy your coffee meeting the local food producers, all passionate about their products.
+Available on Saturday mornings only, this is totally worth the early start!
+The Barossa Farmer’s Market is where you will get not only a fabulous coffee, but also a big Barossa breakfast!
+A local institution, The Barossa Farmer’s Market is more than just a market, it has become the soul of the Barossa food scene.
+Here you can walk around while you enjoy your coffee, sample local delights and meet the local food producers, all passionate about their products.
+Fabulous way to spend your Saturday morning!

 Barossa Coffee Roasters